SSDALab/kcpehworkinggroup/speakers.md

 </details>
 </ul>
 </ul>

-**Upcoming Speakers**

-* *02/07/2025* [Ryan M Finnigan](https://www.ryanmfinnigan.com/), Associate Research Director, Terner Center for Housing Innovation, University of California, Berkeley

-* *02/14/2025* [Molly Richard](https://www.mollykrichard.com/),  Postdoctoral Scholar at Boston University’s Center for Innovation in Social Science -- Will speak on doubled-up population.

-* *02/21/2025* [Whitney Gent](https://www.unomaha.edu/college-of-communication-fine-arts-and-media/about-us/faculty/school-of-comm/whitney-gent.php), Assistant Professor of Communications at UNL.
-Will speak on U.S. homelessness rhetoric.

-* *03/14/2025* [Laura Petry](https://www.linkedin.com/in/laura-petry-45225041/), Postdoc UC Berkeley and [Colette Auerswald](https://publichealth.berkeley.edu/people/colette-coco-auerswald), Professor Community Health at UC Berkeley -- will speak on couch surfing and issues around youth homelessness.

-*  *05/16/2025* [Michael Enich](https://scholar.google.com/citations?user=3oZx7DYAAAAJ&hl=en), Internal Medicine Resident, UW -- Will speak on a mixed-methods analysis of linked Medicaid and HMIS claims.
-It examined the prevalence of the ICD-10 code for homelessness, Z59.0, and its concordance with known homeless service use.
-It also included physician interviews exploring their perspectives on prevalence pattern  in using the code.

-**Past Talks**

 * *01/24/2025* [Jason M. Ward](https://www.rand.org/about/people/w/ward_jason_m.html), Codirector, RAND Center on Housing and Homelessness - will speak on ongoing enumeration/survey project on unsheltered homelessness in 3 neighborhoods in LA.